2lenet/CruditBundle/doc/webpack_encore.md

 # How to integrate Webpack Encore to Crudit

 ## Setup
-If you want to use Webpack Encore, just add the following lines in your template/base.html.twig
+To use Webpack Encore, just add the following lines in your template/base.html.twig

 ```twig
 {% extends crudit.template('layout') %}